BeerendraMC/CustomAngularMaterialGrid/README.md

 ## Documentation

-This component dynamically renders the grid using `GridConfig` as Input array of objects where each object represents the configuration of a column.
-And three events are exposed as output objects, respective actions can be taken on parent components.
+This component dynamically renders the grid using `GridConfig` as Input array of objects where each object represents the configuration of a given column.
+And two events are exposed as output objects, respective actions can be taken on parent components.

 This has capability to integrate with any API response format and each actions can be controlled from parent components.

 This component also supports `custom CSS` (column level), `hyperlink`, `hyperlink and description`, `dropdown` and `custom templates`.

+### `Output` events:

-On click of hyperlink it emits an event (`linkClick`) with the respective row data object.
-And on selection change of dropdown it emits an event (`selectionChange`) with the respective row data object and the selected value.
-On click of custom template it emits an event (`customTemplateClick`) with the column name that is being passed in the template and row data.
+- `linkClick`: event emitted on click of hyperlink with the respective row data object.
+- `selectionChange`: event emitted on selection change of dropdown with the respective row data object and the selected value.

 Here are the GridConfig, DropdownValue interfaces and ColumnType enum: